HomeEmployee Benefits ResourcesBenefits Canada NewsLabour Day in Canada: The Origins and Traditions

 Traditional Labour Activities

-• Marching in Labour Day parades are still held in major cities like Toronto, Hamilton, Montreal, and Vancouver.
-The largest parades happen in Toronto and Hamilton.
+The classic Labour Day parade is a great example.
+You can still see them marching through major cities like Toronto, Hamilton, Montreal, and Vancouver, with the largest turnouts typically happening in Toronto and Hamilton.

 So, while Labour Day maintains its origin as a workers’ holiday, many Canadians combine celebrating labour history and achievements with enjoyable end-of-summer family activities and getaways.